Save the Date :: July Kid-Friendly Events in Collin County

 Searching for fun things to do with kids this month?
 Have a look at our roundup of family-friendly events this July in Plano, Frisco, McKinney, and more.
 Find even more things to do in the metroplex on Dallas Moms, Denton County Moms, and Fort Worth Moms.

-If you’re looking for Independence Day celebrations your whole family will love, find them in our Guide to Fourth of July Events in and Around Collin County.
+If you’re looking for Independence Day celebrations your whole family will love, find them in our Guide to Fourth of July Events in Collin County.

 And be sure to check out these guides to help you plan your summer:

 Get this and other hyperlocal resources delivered to your inbox by joining the Collin County Moms email subscriber list.
-You can also connect with other moms by joining one or more of our Collin County Moms community groups.
+You can also join one or more of our Collin County Moms community groups.
 We also produce Momfessions Podcast.
 Listen today!

 Follow along on our socials: